top of page

 "When at some point in our lives, we meet a real tragedy, we can react in one of two ways.
 Obviously, we can lose hope and let ourselves slip into despair, into alcohol, drugs, and unending sadness.
 Or else we can wake ourselves up, discover in ourselves an energy that was hidden there, and act with greater clarity and more force."

 After my mother transitioned, I examined my life and mortality.
 I looked into a mirror.
-I hardly recognized my own face.
-I realized I had spent years poisoning myself with alcohol.
-And I was now very sick and tired.
+I hardly recognized my face.
+I had spent years poisoning myself with alcohol.
+I was now very sick and tired.
 I heard the following question arise from deep within the center of my being:

 "What are you going to contribute to the world with the time you have left on Earth?"

-Around this time, I experienced another moment of clarity: I realized how I did not drink nor feel the need to when I helped take care of my mother.
-I wondered how that had happened since during that time I had no real defense against alcohol.
-I had no tools.
-I knew nothing about recovery.
-I was not practicing yoga.
-Then the answer came: being of service saved me from addiction and selfishness.
-I realized that the time I spent with my mother, giving love and being of service to her and my family, taught me the true power of love and service.
+Around this time, I experienced a new moment of clarity: I realized how I did not drink nor feel the need to when I helped take care of my mother.
+I had always wondered how that happened since during that time I had no real defense against alcohol; I did not have spiritual tools; I knew nothing about recovery; and I was not practicing yoga.
+Then the answer came: giving love and being of service saved me from addiction and selfishness.
+I was now convinced that the time I spent with my mother offering love and trying to be helpful taught me one of the greatest lessons of my life.
 And I knew what I would contribute to the world with the time I have left:

 Give love and service to others by sharing my experience, strength, and hope with recovery through the practice and teachings of yoga.

 I soon learned to teach yoga to bring its healing benefits to people who do not know about it or cannot get to it.
 After I completed my first teacher training certification program, I taught yoga classes to men and women in addiction recovery centers.
 I taught at a shelter in downtown Los Angeles.
 I taught at gyms and studios across Los Angeles.
-Then, I created 12-Step Yoga classes for men and women in recovery; these classes were donation-based in West Hollywood and open to everyone.
+Then, I created 12-Step Yoga classes for people in recovery; these classes were donation-based in West Hollywood and open to everyone.
 Then, I created Strand Street Yoga; these classes were outdoor, community classes, also donation-based and open to everyone.
-Then, private clients appeared.
 Then, more opportunities followed where I was able to use yoga as a platform to share a message of recovery, transformation, and healing.
 I felt as if I was fulfilling my purpose in life.
-I was happy and healthy…until I was suddenly struck with debilitating pain in my lower back.
-I was unable to walk, sit, stand, or lie down without extreme pain.
+I was happy and healthy… until I was suddenly struck with debilitating pain in my lower back.
+I was unable to walk, sit, stand, or lie down without extreme discomfort.

-I went home and knew I needed to focus on my own healing.
-I thought about which poses strengthened the lower back area.
+I went home and focused on my personal healing.
+I thought about poses that strengthen the lower back area.
 I did these specific postures every day for the next week.
 Each day, I felt a little stronger.
-And within a few weeks, the pain was entirely gone and has not returned since.
+Within a few weeks, the pain in my back was gone and has not returned since.

-I was now convinced I was indeed on a path to wellness.
-I had experienced firsthand that recovery, yoga, love, and service are essential elements to living a meaningful life.
-And I knew that my experiences with these things would be the message I am meant to carry out into the world.
+I was now certain I was on a path to wellness and wholeness.
+I had experienced firsthand that recovery, yoga, love, and service, are essential elements for living a meaningful life.
+And I knew that my experiences with these principles and practices would be the message I am to carry out into the world.

 Special thanks to yoga and meditation teacher Chelsey Charbeneau who told me in 2009 that I would become a yoga teacher someday.
-And when I was ready to do it, she offered her love and support to help me become a teacher.
-And thanks to my yoga teacher Saul David Raye, who taught me how to teach from my heart.
+When I was ready to do it, she offered her love and support to help me become a teacher.
+And thanks to my teacher Saul David Raye, who taught me how to teach yoga from my heart.

-Some places I have taught yoga: LA Fitness and Equinox, Jade Apple Yoga, Updog Yoga, Yoga Collective, Pop Physique, Rising Lotus Yoga, Cliffside Malibu, Cast Recovery, Riviera Recovery, Agoura Power of Yoga, Strand Street Yoga, Coolhot Yoga, M6 Fitness, La Casa de Maria Retreat Center, and Four Seasons Westlake Village.
+Some places I have taught yoga: LA Fitness, Equinox, Jade Apple Yoga, Updog Yoga, Yoga Collective, Pop Physique, Rising Lotus Yoga, Cliffside Malibu, Cast Recovery, Riviera Recovery, The Canyon, Longbranch Recovery, Agoura Power of Yoga, Strand Street Yoga, Coolhot Yoga, M6 Fitness, La Casa de Maria Retreat Center, and Four Seasons Westlake Village.